TakafumiSakagami/cpiaengine/README.md

 You can change `../butano` to the location of the butano folder that contains `butano.mak`.
 For me, that's `G:\devkitPro\butano\butano`.

-With that done, just open up Command Prompt, type `cd G:\devkitPro\butano\cpiaengine` (or wherever you extracted it the .zip to), or if you're on a non-C drive, type the drive you're on first, such as `G:`.
+With that done, just open up Command Prompt, type `cd G:\devkitPro\butano\cpiaengine` (or wherever you extracted it the .zip to), and if you're on a non-C drive, type the drive you're on, such as `G:`.
 Press enter after each!
 Then type `make` and hit enter once again, and `cpiaengine.gba` will magically appear.

 That's the hardest part.
 I promise.
 Copy the `cpiaengine` folder somewhere, rename it to whatever you want, and now you can begin making your novel!
 The main script is in `main.cpp` in the `src` folder, and more complex things are in the `include` folder.